 In side-by-side tests against the Galaxy Note 9, the iPhone XS Max delivered slower download speeds but slightly faster uploads.
 We ran Speedtest.net multiple times in three different locations in New York City, and the iPhone averaged 45 Mbps downloads and 21.8 Mbps uploads, compared to 53.8 Mbps down and 18.6 Mbps up for the Galaxy.

-If you're deciding between iOS and Android, the $999 Galaxy Note 9 is an excellent alternative to the iPhone XS Max, offering an even more colorful display, double the storage and the handy S-Pen.
-But the iPhone XS Max is faster and offers better cameras.
-The 6.2-inch Galaxy S9+ ($840) is the best alternative to the iPhone XS, delivering good performance for the money along with dual rear cameras.
+If you're deciding between iOS and Android, the $999/£899 Galaxy Note 9 is an excellent alternative to the iPhone XS Max, offering an even more colorful display, double the storage and the handy S-Pen.
+The Google Pixel 3 XL is the ideal choice if you want an even better camera than the iPhone XS along with a big display.

-Some may prefer to wait for the iPhone XR coming in October, which will offer nearly all of the great features in the iPhone XS and iPhone XS Max for $750, but if you want a superior OLED display, dual rear cameras and less bezel, I'd splurge on the iPhone XS Max for it's even bigger screen.
+For those sticking with the iPhone, many will prefer the cheaper iPhone XR, which offers nearly all of the great features in the iPhone XS and iPhone XS Max for $749/£749.
+But if you want a superior OLED display, dual rear cameras and less bezel, I'd splurge on the iPhone XS Max for it's even bigger screen.

 Credit: Tom's Guide